Mazda CX-3

-The Mazda CX-3 is a subcompact crossover SUV manufactured by Mazda.
-Based on the same platform as the Mazda2 (DJ/DL), it was revealed to the public with a full photo gallery on November 19, 2014, and first put on display two days later at the 2014 Los Angeles Auto Show, as a production vehicle for the model year of 2016.
+The Mazda CX-3 is a subcompact crossover SUV (B-segment) manufactured by Mazda.
+Based on the same platform as the third-generation Mazda2, it was revealed on 19 November 2014 ahead of the 2014 Los Angeles Auto Show as a production vehicle for the 2016 model year.

-Overview

-The CX-3 is offered with an array of engines, such as a 1.5-litre and 2.0-litre four-cylinder Skyactiv-G gasoline engine, and a 1.5 L Skyactiv-D diesel engine.
+Since mid-2022, the production in Japan was shifted to Mexico and Thailand.
+Since then, sales of the CX-3 in the Japanese market are served by imported units from Thailand.

+Markets

+United States

 CX-3 sales began in the United States in the end of 2015, as a model for 2016.
 It replaced the similar Mazda2 subcompact in the market in North America.

 Across the model lineup, power is provided by an updated (2018) 2.0-litre Skyactiv-G engine that develops 146 bhp and 148 lb ft (201 Nm) of torque.
 It is connected to a six speed automatic transmission that can be paired to an optional all wheel drive system.

 In the United States, the entry level CX-3 Sport, Touring and Grand Touring all feature cruise control, power windows/lock, and a 60/40 split folding rear seat.
 Other highlights include a rearview camera, Bluetooth connectivity, and an infotainment system, Mazda Connect, with a 7-inch display as standard equipment.